This post outlines the differences between paint vs. primer and answers the question about if you can use primer as the finish coat of paint.

 Paint vs. Primer

-- Use primer when you’re painting a porous surface or a surface that most paint won’t adhere to.
+- Use primer when you’re painting a porous surface or a surface that most paints won’t adhere to.
 Also use primer when you need to cover a dark color with a lighter one.

 - Always cover primer with a top coat of sealer or paint.